seregazhuk/seregazhuk.github.io_old/_posts/2017-09-03-reactphp-dns.md

 In the example above we have created a DNS resolver with Google nameserver.

 >*Notice!
-Factory `create()` method loads you system `hosts` file.
+Factory `create()` method loads your system `hosts` file.
 This method uses `file_get_contents()` function to load the contents of the file, which means that when being executed it blocks the loop.
 This may be an issue if you `hosts` file is too huge or is located on a slow device.
 So, a good practice is to create a resolver once before the loop starts, not while it is already running.*

 Then to start resolving IP addresses we use method `resolve()` on the resolver.
 Because things happen asynchronously `resolve()` method returns a promise (read [this article]({% post_url 2017-06-16-phpreact-promises %}) if you are new to promises):